Skip to content

 Below the line.

 The universal probability bound is the threshold below which chance is no longer a credible explanation, even given the entire resources of the observable universe.
-Ten to the eighty particles, ten to the twenty five operations per second per particle, ten to the seventeen seconds since the Big Bang.
+Ten to the eighty particles, ten to the forty five operations per second per particle, the Planck limit, across ten to the twenty five seconds, longer than the universe has existed.
 The product is roughly ten to the one fifty.[1]

 A specific shuffled deck of cards is one in ten to the sixty eight, which the universe can do many times over.
-A specific functional protein of five hundred amino acids is, by Axe's most cited estimate, somewhere south of one in ten to the seventy seven for any single domain.
+A specific functional protein domain of about a hundred and fifty residues is, by Axe's most cited estimate, somewhere south of one in ten to the seventy seven of its sequence space.
 The numbers stretch fast.[2]

 Chance has a budget.
 The budget is not infinite.
 A claim that chance produced specified information beyond the bound is not a scientific hypothesis.
 It is a refusal to count.